Sainte-Marie-Madeleine grotto and Saint Pilon chapel

 At the foot of the built-in cave of Maria Magdalena

 It is not a single cave, but several openings.
-All are provided with crosses or installed.
+All are provided with crosses or with constructions.
 The largest natural opening is bricked up and houses the chapel.

 Photo all rights reserved © by André M. Winter.
 Photo taken 2009 during our field research for Provence-Guide.Net.